eye-division/madiacharya/cv.md

 2008 **‘Memories from Home’** at Citygate, St Clements, Oxford<br>(sponsored by Carter Jonas and Rectory Homes)

+### TWO PERSON EXHIBITION:

+2018 **&nbsp;'Dancing with the corporeal'** with &nbsp;Matthew Gould no format Gallery, Deptford, London with Artist Talk facilitated by Richard Dyer, (editor in chief, Third Text)

 ### SELECTED GROUP EXHIBITIONS

 2018&nbsp;**‘and the value of nothing’,&nbsp;**Studio 1:1 Gallery, London